akshaykumar-gunari/ak-verse/docs/blog/posts/data-science/index.md

-Welcome to the Data Science section of AK-Sphere!
+Welcome to the Data Science section of AK-Verse!

 > The best way to predict the future is to invent it. -- _Alan Kay (A great reminder for innovators in AI and ML.)_